khoanguyen-st/SmartFAQ/apps/api/DEVELOPMENT.md

 # 🛠️ Development Guide for Interns

-Hướng dẫn phát triển dành cho sinh viên thực tập làm việc với SmartFAQ RAG System.
+A development guide for interns working on the SmartFAQ RAG System.

 ## 📋 Table of Contents